raymondpang365/version-control-guide/README.md

 ```git checkout meow-1 ```.
 ii) Push to your remote personal branch:
 ```git push origin meow-1```.

+Keep pull requests small and frequent.
+Each pull requests should not have more than 250 lines change.

 ### 3B) Making sure CI is successful.
 A github workflow should have been set up.